Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 The hare wasn't the only bringer of Easter gifts.
 Depending on the region, the fox and the raven also carried out this task, but they didn't last for long.
 "Hares lent themselves better to being humanized," the folklorist speculated.

-Expert Gunther Hirschfelder from the University of Regensburg follows a different theory based on the fasting guidelines spelled out in the Gospels in the New Testament.
-They mention another animal associated with fasting, namely the rock hyrax, which didn't exist in Europe, but only in South Africa and some Middle Eastern regions.
-As unlikely as it sounds, the rock hyrax is genetically related to elephants, although it resembles a little hare.
+Expert Gunther Hirschfelder from the University of Regensburg follows a different theory based on the fasting guidelines spelled out in the Gospels of the New Testament.
+They mention another animal associated with fasting, namely the rock hyrax, which is also known as the dassie.

 The hare and a fake fertility goddess